One dead, nine wounded after suspected knife attack near Lyon in France

 One person was killed and at least nine others wounded on Saturday in the city of Villeurbanne near Lyon in central France after a suspected knife attack, a police source told Reuters.

-A suspect who was carrying a knife was arrested while authorities were hunting for a suspected second attacker believed to be carrying a metal spike used to roast meat.
+A suspect who was carrying a knife was arrested.
+A second source close to the police said the man had told officers he was an Afghan national.

+The police source said authorities had been hunting for a suspected second attacker.
+But the second source said this search was now not being pursued.

-The source said the motivation for the suspected attack was not immediately clear.
+The motivation for the suspected attack was not immediately clear.
 A helicopter was patrolling the area, a Reuters correspondent at the location reported.